AshwinDeshpande96/Hierarchical-Softmax/README.md

 ## 2. Architecture

 We devise a method where the control statements involved in fetching subset of nodes from a hierarchical binary tree are converted into direct matrix multiplication.
-This is done so that in libraries such as keras the operations in forward function are needed to be differentiable.
-Hence, all the operations are matrix manipulation type that have gradients defined in keras to allow back-propagation.
+This is done because in libraries such as keras the operations in forward-function needs to be differentiable.
+Hence, all the operations are matrix manipulation type that have gradients defined in keras which allows for back-propagation.

 The method is as follows: